Block (periodic table)

 A block of the periodic table is a set of elements unified by the atomic orbitals their valence electrons or vacancies lie in.
-The term appears to have been first used by Charles Janet.
+The term seems to have been first used by Charles Janet.
 Each block is named after its characteristic orbital: s-block, p-block, d-block, f-block and g-block.

-The block names (s, p, d, and f) are derived from the spectroscopic notation for the value of an electron's azimuthal quantum number: sharp (0), principal (1), diffuse (2), or fundamental (3).
+The block names (s, p, d, and f) are derived from the spectroscopic notation for the value of an electron's azimuthal quantum number: sharp (0), principal (1), diffuse (2), and fundamental (3).
 Succeeding notations proceed in alphabetical order, as g, h, etc., though elements that would belong in such blocks have not yet been found.

 Characteristics

 There is an approximate correspondence between this nomenclature of blocks, based on electronic configuration, and sets of elements based on chemical properties.
-The s-block and p-block together are usually considered main-group elements, the d-block corresponds to the transition metals, and the f-block corresponds to the inner transition metals and encompasses nearly all of the lanthanides (like lanthanum) and the actinides (like actinium).
+The s-block and p-block together are usually considered main-group elements, the d-block corresponds to the transition metals, and the f-block corresponds to the inner transition metals and encompasses nearly all of the lanthanides (like lanthanum, praseodymium and dysprosium) and the actinides (like actinium, uranium and einsteinium).

 The group 12 elements zinc, cadmium, and mercury are sometimes regarded as main group, rather than transition group, because they are chemically and physically more similar to the p-block elements than the other d-block elements.
 The group 3 elements are occasionally considered main group elements due to their similarities to the s-block elements.
 However, they remain d-block elements even when considered to be main group.

 Groups (columns) in the f-block (between groups 2 and 3) are not numbered.

 Helium is an s-block element, with its outer (and only) electrons in the 1s atomic orbital, although its chemical properties are more similar to the p-block noble gases in group 18 due to its full shell.